Floor Tile: Commercial Edition

 Tile Shown: Custom color in Wave.
 (Try Antique for a similar look).

 Keep in mind that we do offer competitive and volume pricing for commercial projects and also have custom capabilities (with color, shape and size).
 Have questions about what might be best for your project?
 Don't hesitate to contact us!
-We're sharing commercial floor inspiration below, but if you want more, check out our Pinterest Board.
+We're sharing commercial floor inspiration below!

 A true testament to the durability and heirloom quality of our tile, the floor of the Monterey Bay Aquarium was installed 25 years ago and is holding strong, with roughly two million pairs of feet walking over it annually.